 The remainder of this paper is organized as follows.
-In §2, we motivate this work by providing two representative examples of scripted applications.
-In §3, we describe the programming and task distribution models on which our work is based.
-In §4, we describe our design for parallel evaluation of Turbine programs.
-In §5, we present the implementation of the Turbine engine framework.
-In §6, we report performance results from the use of the implementation in various modes.
-In §7, we discuss other related work and in §8, we offer concluding remarks.
+In $\S2$, we motivate this work by providing two representative examples of scripted applications.
+In $\S3$, we describe the programming and task distribution models on which our work is based.
+In $\S4$, we describe our design for parallel evaluation of Turbine programs.
+In $\S5$, we present the implementation of the Turbine engine framework.
+In $\S6$, we report performance results from the use of the implementation in various modes.
+In $\S7$, we discuss other related work.
+In $\S8$, we offer concluding remarks.

-2. MOTIVATION: APPLICATIONS
+2. Motivation: Applications

-Using parallel scripted to represent applications for manytask computations is convenient for both the user and the underlying evaluation engine.
-Traditionally, scripts have been imperative programs, with some exceptions such as make [12].
-This section presents many-task applications that may be conveniently represented by the parallel scripting paradigm and motivates our work by demonstrating the need for a highly scalable many-task programming model.
+This section presents many-task applications that may be conveniently represented by the parallel scripting paradigm.
+We motivate our work by demonstrating the need for a highly scalable many-task programming model.